(95% women owned)

 During my years on the MINDBODY tech support team I found myself to be very concerned about the impact of stationary work on my body and whether my movement practices were sufficient to balance it all out.

 The time we spent on the floor during book training was of the most important parts of my yoga teacher training.
-I made up my mind to do the work of reintroducing my body to the floor.
+I made up my mind to do the work of reintroducing my body to the floor over six months.
 It felt like a workout.
-It takes a lot of work for some of us to achieve a balanced seated posture.
+It takes a lot of work for some of us to achieve a balanced comfortable seated posture.
 Floor sitting is a workout in it's own right.
 It's a wonderful part of our movement practice because it's a place we can really experience our posture habits, and muscular and skeletal imbalances.
-The whole body consents to a pain free balanced floor sitting practice.
+The whole body is involved in a pain-free balanced floor sitting practice.

 When I couldn't find the office furniture I needed I started building my own.
 I did really terrible design work at the beginning.
 I had little experience and relied on the local Home Depot crew for knowledge and materials.
 With practice and years of patience from the SLO Makerspace team I learned to design flat stackable easy to assemble office furniture.